Solar-network/docs/docs/security/contributing/README.md

 # Patching a Vulnerability

-Swipechain maintains strict code quality guidelines to ensure ease of development, but also lower the risk of vulnerabilities due to unclear code errors.
+Solar maintains strict code quality guidelines to ensure ease of development, but also lower the risk of vulnerabilities due to unclear code errors.
 When patching a vulnerability, we are even more strict concerning quality.

 First of all, a patch must conform to our usual coding standards, which may be found [here](/guidebook/contribution-guidelines/clean-code-and-tests.html).
 To summarize: